jquery/learn.jquery.com/page/using-jquery-core/document-ready.md

 title   : $( document ).ready()
 level: beginner
 ---
 A page can't be manipulated safely until the document is “ready.” jQuery detects this state of readiness for you.
 Code included inside `$( document ).ready()` will only run once the page DOM (Document Object Model) is ready for JavaScript code to execute.
-Code included inside `$( window ).load(function( {})` will run once the entire page (images or iframes), not just the DOM, is ready.
+Code included inside `$( window ).load(function(){ ... })` will run once the entire page (images or iframes), not just the DOM, is ready.

 ```
 // A $( document ).ready() block